A Crumb Cake recipe from the strawberry capital of Southern California

 “Are these strawberries from Oxnard?”
 Asked the 12 year old as he dug into the strawberry crumb cake in Malibu in Mother’s Day.

 “Yes, they are.
 They were fresh picked this morning,” I responded.

 “Good, because the best strawberries are from Oxnard.”
 And, with that we polished off the crumb cake from the quick and easy recipe below.

 Only 36 miles up the coast from Malibu is the oft-overlooked town of Oxnard in Ventura County.
-It’s a little off the beaten path but a visit will offer the rewards of miles of uncrowned beaches and fantastic restaurants (The Annex will be your new favorite food hall with both established restaurants and upstarts in a cool incubator setting) and realize Oxnard is your new, affordable escape from LA.
+It’s a little off the beaten path but a visit will offer the rewards of miles of uncrowned beaches and fantastic restaurants.
+(The Annex will be your new favorite food hall with both established restaurants and upstarts in a cool incubator setting.)

 Family-friendly yet sophisticated, the city is a mix of farmers and entrepreneurs.
 It’s a place that’s guaranteed to surprise…in an good bite-that-berry way.
-Stay at the Embassy Suites Mandalay Bay.
+I recommend staying at the Embassy Suites Mandalay Bay.
 It feels like a Hawaiian resort dropped next to the Oxnard beach.
 Ask them for chocolate-covered strawberries and sparkling wine because that never gets old, does it?!
 The hotel’s chefs know their strawberries.
 In fact, this recipe was kindly shared with me on my last visit.
 So although I can’t get to Oxnard now, I can recreate memories with this Strawberry Crumb Cake recipe!